-The Adesto® AT45DB081D is a 2.5V or 2.7V, serial-interface Flash memory ideally suited for a wide variety of digital voice-, image-, program code- and data-storage applications.
-The AT45DB081D supports RapidSTM serial interface for applications requiring very high speed operations.
-RapidS serial interface is SPI compatible for frequencies up to 66MHz.
-Its 8,650,752-bits of memory are organized as 4,096 pages of 256-bytes or 264-bytes each.
-In addition to the main memory, the AT45DB081D also contains two SRAM buffers of 256-/264-bytes each.
-The buffers allow the receiving of data while a page in the main Memory is being reprogrammed, as well as writing a continuous data stream.
+The AT45DB011D is a 2.7V, serial-interface Flash memory ideally suited for a wide variety of digital voice-, image-, program code- and data-storage applications.
+The AT45DB011D supports RapidS serial interface for applications requiring very high speed operations.
+RapidS serial interface is SPI compatible for frequencies up to 66 MHz.
+Its 1,081,344 bits of memory are organized as 512 pages of 256 bytes or 264 bytes each.
+In addition to the main memory, the AT45DB011D also contains one SRAM buffer of 256/264 bytes.
 EEPROM emulation (bit or byte alterability) is easily handled with a self-contained three step read-modify-write operation.
-Unlike conventional Flash memories that are accessed randomly with multiple
+Unlike conventional Flash memories that are accessed randomly with multiple address lines and a parallel interface, the DataFlash® uses a RapidS serial interface to sequentially access its data.
+The simple sequential access dramatically reduces active pin count, facilitates hardware layout, increases system reliability, minimizes switching noise, and reduces package size.